Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

    :align: center

 The RED Brick representation in Brick Viewer consists of different tabs, each described in detail below.
-Additionally the UID of the RED Brick, the position in the stack, the name of the used image, number of timeouts and the word *System* is shown.
+At the top the UID of the RED Brick, the position in the stack, the name of the used image, number of timeouts and the word *System* is shown.
 If you click on it, you can restart the Brick Daemon on the RED Brick and reboot or shut down the RED Brick itself.